ekozyreff/ekozyreff.github.io/vita.md

 ## Other Interests

 I find great value on **Kaggle**, where I enjoy taking on challenges and sharing my solutions in notebooks.
-You can explore my contributions and journey on [my profile](https://www.kaggle.com/ekozyreff), which showcases my way of structuring code and explaining my problem-solving process.
+You can explore my contributions and journey on [my Kaggle profile](https://www.kaggle.com/ekozyreff), which showcases my way of structuring code and explaining my problem-solving process.

 I have a [YouTube channel](https://www.youtube.com/c/professorernee) where I teach about **Operations Research** (in Portuguese).
 The topics I cover include mathematical modeling, graphical solutions to small optimization problems, the Simplex method, and Branch-And-Bound.